AdilNeaz/3-Body-simulator-/README.md

 # 3-Body Problem Simulator

 An interactive, browser-based simulation of the **three-body problem** with realistic astrophysical units and dynamic visualisation.
-WORKS BEST ON PC
+WORKS BEST ON PC OR LANDSCAPE MODE ON PHONE

 **Live demo:** https://adilneaz.github.io/3-Body-simulator-/